bvandewe/cml-cloud-manager/docs/deployment/docker-environment.md

 # Docker Environment

-This document outlines the Docker environment for the CML Cloud Manager.
+This document outlines the Docker environment for the Lablet Cloud Manager.

 ## Development Environment